 It’s required for each motorcyclist to take and finish the California Motorcyclist Safety Program, regardless of their age.
 Once you’ve received training, you have the confidence to have fun and enjoy yourself.

 While you need to learn riding skills and motorcycle safety, you may also want to take advanced classes.
-After the California motorcyclist safety course is finished, you can go straight to the DMV.
+After finishing the California motorcyclist safety course, you can go straight to the DMV.
 However, advanced motorcycle training provides resources for bike styles, disciplines, and track options.

 Consider Total Control Training for a specific curriculum!
 It helps with brake and throttle overlapping, trail braking, and even cornering techniques.